 165 groups.
 This is because there were 12-fold more PW articles than OA articles, and Richness,

-166 which is used to calculate (D2), increases with with sample size.
+166 which is used to calculate (D2), increases with sample size.
 Furthermore, any analyses

 167 conducted on a collection of articles drawn from multiple journals would be skewed by

-168 patterns in the journals with most articles.
+168 patterns in the journals with the most articles.
 We therefore used abundance-matched

 169 bootstrapping (Efron & Tibshirani, 1994) to compare the geographic diversity of the pooled

-170 open access articles with that of 1000 different collections of paywalled articles.
+170 OA articles with that of 1000 different collections of PWarticles.
 These

 171 collections were generated by counting the number of articles published in each OA Mirror,